bokkypoobah/ApprovalTool/README.md

 ### Requirements

-* This dapp runs in web3 enabled desktop browsers connected to the Ethereum mainnet
+* This dapp runs in web3 enabled desktop browsers connected to the Ethereum mainnet, and should work with other Ethereum-Virtual-Machine compatible chains

 <br />